Aschen/web-classification/README.md

 ## Todo

 - ignore 404 when scrapping
+- do not scrap anchors
 - split input and give it
-- similarity between page structure
+- similarity between page structure: https://github.com/DatabaseGroup/tree-similarity
 - statistics on word appearance on a page category
-- parallel classifiers for performances
+- parallel classifiers requests for performances
+- remove og:image attributes

 ## Classification